The Broken Leg Mystery

 Jones is back in Washington, returning to life as a healthy teen.
 “I’m back on my swim team, which I really love,” she said.
 “I can walk in the hall without being worried about knocking into something.”

-The end result wasn’t due to fancy science, Collins said, just meticulous, rigorous teamwork with colleagues in the Clinical Center.
+The end result wasn’t due to fancy science, Collins said, just meticulous, rigorous teamwork with Clinical Center colleagues.

 “How often in medicine do you get a chance to really cure someone?
 That was fantastic.”

-Michael T. Collins is Head of the Skeletal Clinical Studies Section of the National Institute of Dental and Craniofacial Research (NIDCR).
+Michael Collins, M.D., is Head of the Skeletal Clinical Studies Section of the National Institute of Dental and Craniofacial Research (NIDCR).

 Adapted from an article that appeared in Clinical Center News, October 2010